camunda/camunda-docs-manual/content/update/minor/721-to-722/_index.md

 1. For developers: [Camunda Template Engines FreeMarker](#camunda-template-engines-freemarker)
 1. For developers: [Camunda Connect](#camunda-connect)
 1. For administrators and developers: [Update to JBoss EAP 8.0](#update-to-jboss-eap-8)
+1. For administrators and developers: [Update to Tomcat 10 Server](#update-to-tomcat-10-server)

 This guide covers mandatory migration steps and optional considerations for the initial configuration of new functionality included in Camunda 7.22.